 Humanoid Robots Seminar Abstract, Report

 Humanoid robots are a rapidly evolving field of research and development that aims to create robots with human-like characteristics and capabilities.
-These robots possess a wide range of applications, from assisting humans in various tasks to exploring hazardous or inaccessible environments.
+These robots possess various applications, from assisting humans in various tasks to exploring hazardous or inaccessible environments.
 The development of humanoid robots involves the integration of advanced technologies, including robotics, artificial intelligence (what is ai), computer vision, and natural language processing.

 This abstract explores the key aspects of humanoid robots, including their design, locomotion, perception, cognition, and interaction capabilities.
 It discusses the challenges of creating humanoid robots that can navigate complex environments, recognize and manipulate objects, understand and respond to human speech and gestures, and exhibit social behaviours.
 The abstract also highlights humanoid robots’ potential benefits and ethical considerations, such as their role in healthcare, education, entertainment, and disaster response.